idelfrides/IJDevLibs/README.md

      source [your_venv_name]/bin/activate.fish

-### 4 | To Install requirements, switch to IJGeneralUsagePackage.
+### 4 | To Install requirements, switch to IJDevLibs.
 In your terminal, type

      cd IJDevLibs/